Masego11/Module_4_StudentNo_Classcode_Group_Name-Surname_SDF04/README.md

 ## Button class

 1. **Text**:
-    - Text in buttons has been aligned to centre.
+    - Text in buttons has been aligned to button centre.
 2. **Font Weight**:
     - Font wieght of button text increased to 1000.
 3. **Font-Family**: